-Full-time UAF undergraduate and graduate students, faculty, postdoctoral researchers and staff from all disciplines and campuses are eligible to apply for awards of up to $500 to work with a community partner to explore a community need or problem through research or scholarly activity.
+Degree-seeking UAF undergraduate students (enrolled in six or more credits), graduate students, faculty, postdoctoral researchers and staff from all disciplines and campuses are eligible to apply for awards of up to $500 to work with a community partner to explore a community need or problem through research or scholarly activity.
 While faculty, post-docs, graduate students and staff are eligible to apply, the focus must be on supporting undergraduate learning.
-Funding options include supplies, services and local travel.
-Funds must be spent by June 30, 2018.
+Funding options include supplies, services and travel.
+Awardees are required to complete a reflection and to participate in Undergraduate Research and Creative Activity Day, April 7, 2020.
+Funds must be spent by June 15, 2020.

 Applications will be reviewed based on the following criteria:

-- Direct benefit to the educational experience of undergraduate students and community members
+- Direct benefit to the educational experience of undergraduate students

 - Written quality of the proposal